-In Guam, you have the right to:
+In Massachusetts you have the right to:

-See and get a copy of your medical record.
+• See and get a copy of your medical record.

-Your health care provider usually must let you see your medical record or give you a copy of it no later than 30 days after they receive your request.
-This right is called the right to access your medical record.
+Your health care provider usually must let you see your medical record and/or give you a copy of it.
+Most health care providers, including hospitals, must give you access to your medical record no later than 30 days after they receive your request.
+Doctors, however, generally must respond to your request for your medical record within 14-21 days.

-Your health care provider is allowed to charge you a fee for copying your record.
-They can also charge you the actual cost for postage if you have the copy mailed to you.
+In many cases, your health care provider is allowed to charge you for copying your record.
+You can also be charged the actual cost for postage or delivery.